Membership

 Welcome to the home of Irish Disc Golf

-The AIDGA came together as result of a diverse group of like-minded players realising the potential that Ireland, both North and South has for the sport.
+The AIDGA came together as result of a diverse group of like-minded players realizing the potential that Ireland, both North and South has for the sport.
 Working together with players, communities, educators and other stakeholders, we plan to make disc golf as accessible and exciting as we can.
 Hopefully you’ll come along for the adventure.

 What is disc golf?